rbuchberger/jekyll_picture_tag/readme.md

 For non-responsive images in Jekyll, take a look at [Jekyll Img Tag](https://github.com/robwierzbowski/jekyll-img-tag).

+## Semi-deprecated

+I'm not working on many jekyll projects anymore, so have no reason to use this code.
+If you find this code useful feel free to ping me and I'll hand the repo over to you.

 ## Why use Jekyll Picture Tag?

 **Performance:** Static sites can be can be blazingly fast.
 If we're not using responsive images we're throwing those performance gains away by serving kilobytes of pixels a user will never see.